cp3402-students/Coursework_3402_group4/site.md

    Below that is a section which prompts visitors to book a session from the learning centre by emphasising variety of the learning centre's strength.
 A CTA block is also there to lead user try out the booking system.
 Right below it, there is an appointment booking form which enable visitor to book a session via the website, and this feature is provided by the appointment booking form plugin.

 6. #### Our Staffs
+   This page is the place that have a display of the staff(teacher in this case).
+There are two media&text block used here for displaying the content with image.
+Both text content and the image can be changed via WordPress editor.

 7. #### Locations/Transportation
+   For this location and transportation page, when you enter it, the first sight would be seen is the map block that shows where is the learning centre.
+This feature is provided via **WP Go Maps** plugin.
+The default location of the map shows can be changed with the plugin setting.

+   Below the map, there are three section display route information to get to the learning centre.
+There are created with column block.
+Everything can be changed here, from the image to the route description for different transportations.

 ## Posts